amalgama-digital/docs.wavesplatform/docs/en/ride/v6/script/script-types/call-script.md

 ### Executable Expression

-Expression result is an array of [script actions](/en/ride/structures/script-actions/) to be performed on the blockchain: adding/deleting/modifying entries in the account data storages, token issue/reissue/burning/transfers, and others.
+Expression result is an array of [script actions](/en/ride/structures/script-actions/) to be performed on the blockchain: adding/deleting/modifying entries in the account data storage, token issue/reissue/burning/transfers, and others.

-## ## Data Accessible to Call Script
+## Data Accessible to Call Script

-* Particular fields of the Invoke Script transaction that executes the script: fee, sender address, public key, and others.
+* Particular fields of the Invoke Expression transaction that executes the script: fee, sender address, public key, and others.
 The built-in variable `i` of type [Invocation](/en/ride/structures/common-structures/invocation) contains this data.
 Proofs are not available.
 * [Blockchain data](/en/ride/#blockchain-operation): current height, account balances, entries in account data storages, parameters of tokens, etc.

 ## Example